-If you are working on fine motor skills with your autistic child, be sure to add these fun free printable fall themed fine motor worksheets for autism.
+If you are working on fine motor skills with your preschooler or older autistic child, be sure to add these fun free printable fall themed fine motor worksheets for autism.
 Similar in style to my Easter Fine Motor themed sheets, this series will eventually contain several holiday and seasonal themes.

 Perfect for classroom or at-home use.

 How to Use the Fine Motor Worksheets for Autism

 If you are working on general fine motor skills such as:

 Then you can use the traceable lines or the mazes.
 Either laminate and use a Dry Erase marker or use a pencil if not laminating.
 You can use the pre-writing tracing for scissor skills as well.

 The coloring pages can also double for playdough sheets or for finger painting if you so choose.

 You may also like: Christmas PreWriting Practice for Toddlers